 How to Clean Dog Pee out of Carpet

 - Have cleaners readily accessible.
 We prefer natural cleaners, so one option is Nature’s Miracle Stain and Odor Removal.
 There are several sprays you can use.
+I would recommend a cleaner that includes enzymes to remove bacteria that cause odors.
+If you’re using a household cleaner it may actually add other scents that encourage the dog to pee again on the same area.

 2. Make your own natural cleaner.
 One thing that’s important to us is to have pet-safe and preferably natural cleaners around our house.
 For this reason, we’ve come up with a few DIY cleaners over the years.
 Check them at link here: